S6Regen/Fixed-Filter-Bank-Neural-Networks/README.md

 It is possible there are even more efficient projection switching systems, perhaps based on the hstep() function in the out of place Walsh Hadamard transform.
 I'll have to look into it. https://github.com/S6Regen/Walsh-Hadamard-Transform-Algorithms

+Just in case you don't understand ReLU as a switch:
+"When a switch is on 1 volt in gives 1 volt out, n volts in gives n volts out.
+When it is off you get zero volts out.
+You can understand ReLU as an on off switch with its own decision making policy.
+The weighed sum of a number of weighted sums is still a linear system.
+For a particular input with a ReLU neural network the switches (ReLUs) are all in definite states, on or off.
+The result is a particular arrangement of weighted sums of weighted sums of....
+There is a particular linear projection from a particular input to the output and for inputs in the neighborhood of the input that do not result in any switch changing state.
+An ReLU neural network then is a system of switched linear projections.
+Since switching happens at zero there are no sudden discontinuities in the output as the input gradually changes.
+For a particular input and a particular output neuron the output is a weighted sum of weighted sums of...  of the input.
+This can be converted to a single weighted sum.
+You can examine that single weighted sum to see what the networks is looking at in the input.
+Or you can calculate some metrics like the angle between the input vector and the weight vector of the single weighted sum."